Hadiquaa/30daysOfCode/README.md

-# 30daysOfCSS
+# 30daysOfCode
-The CSS challenge where i code everyday for the next 30 days and learn new tricks and animations!
+The Coding challenge where I code everyday for the next 30 days and learn new tricks and animations!
 # Day 1:
 August 15,2023
 # Parallax effect website: